acmucsd/hide-and-seek-ai/README.md

 This will run the liveViewer shown earlier in your terminal at a speed of 0.2 seconds per frame (5 FPS)

+### Known Quirks/Issues

+Java has known to be a little bit unstable, there are times when it might not communicate with the matchengine correctly and timeout.
+However, this is rare (once in 10,000 matches on the server)

 ## FAQ